Living In The Shadow Of The Andes

 Located in Peru’s central highlands, Huancayo is a culturally vibrant city surrounded by small artisan towns.
 Its hiking trails and nightlife make it a popular destination for visitors.
 It is rich in Andean culture and has a more heavily native population than the more pan-Latino coast.
 Despite the rich culture and tourism opportunities, a large portion of the population still lives in poverty.
 The most common health issues in Huancayo are a direct result of the lack of access to clean water, sanitary living conditions and proper nutrition.

-Working in Native Communities
+Working in Rural Communities

 La Merced is a culturally diverse city surrounded by mountains.
 The city is known as the gateway to the indigenous populations of the Ashaninka, Yanesha, and Amuesha communities, which are rich in native culture.
 La Merced is a mix of Peruvian culture with historical roots common to jungle areas.
 Many of the most common health issues in the area are related to the Amazonian location of La Merced and traditional beliefs that are still held today in many of the outlying communities.